Published February 6, 2017

 Using Quintly for Social Media Growth, Content, and Competitor Analysis "While it's the same information you can find in Facebook Insights, having them in Quintly lets you sort various metrics, and see what content is getting clicks, which is winning your fans, which is losing your fans, and which is generating conversation."

+You can discover more about what you can do in our social media analytics guide.
 Want to share your thoughts on social media analytics tools and the best ways to use them?
 Let us know in the comments below.

 Subscribe to our newsletter for social resources

 Join 70,000+ professionals and become a better social media marketer.
 Get social media resources and tips in your inbox weekly.